tdoda/lake-kivu-ctd-database/README.md

 ## Usage

-The CTD database is stored in the `data/ctd`folder.
+The CTD database is stored in the `data\ctd` folder.
 The datafiles cannot be uploaded to Github, but can be accessed, downloaded and uploaded at https://unils-my.sharepoint.com/:f:/g/personal/tomy_doda_unil_ch/IgA6OpMf4csFTr5knuORmeJCAZ4UavAgWEneRdtgZn8CDlA?e=6J5zUS.

 ### Access the database
 The final, depth-interpolated and quality checked database is available in two different folders depending on the type of files that the user wants to access:
-- one file per CTD profile: folder `data\Level2B`, one netCDF and one CSV file per profile, for REMA and Kivuwatt separately (the profiling date is indicated in the file name).
+- one file per CTD profile: folder `data\ctd\Level2B`, one netCDF and one CSV file per profile, for REMA and Kivuwatt separately (the profiling date is indicated in the file name).
-- one file combing all CTD profiles: folder `data\Level3`, one netCDF for the entire database and one CSV file per variable, from the (i) REMA database, (ii) Kivuwatt database and (iii) combined REMA-Kivuwatt database.
+- one file combing all CTD profiles: folder `data\ctd\Level3`, one netCDF for the entire database and one CSV file per variable, from the (i) REMA database, (ii) Kivuwatt database and (iii) combined REMA-Kivuwatt database.

 See part [`Folder Data`](#folder-data) for more information.